ninachen22/BlueJ.NaiveTicket/README.md

 ### Exercise 2.17
 * How many parameters does the following constructor have and what are their types?
 	There are 2 parameters.
-They are string and int.
+They are string and double.
 ```
 public Book(String title, double price)
 ```

 ### Exercise 2.18
 * Can you guess what types some of the `Book` class’s fields might be?
-	Fields could be title, author, publisher, etc.
+	Field types could be strings and floats
 * Can you assume anything about the names of its fields?
-	The field types are probably strings
+	The field names are probably title, author, publisher, etc.

 READ upto and INCLUDING section 2.15 of this chapter.